 The antenna transmits up to 4 watts of radio frequency (RF) energy that is potentially harmful.
-Whenever the system is powered on, make sure everyone stays more than 32 feet (10 m) away from the antenna.
+Whenever the system is powered on, make sure everyone stays more than 36 feet (11 m) away from the antenna.
 No hazard exists directly below the antenna.
+See illustration on page 1.